hasura/graphql-engine/docs/graphql/core/migrations/advanced/resetting-migrations.rst

 Step 1: Delete the local migrations
 -----------------------------------

-In the local project directory, delete all its contents using the following command:
+From your local project directory, delete all the contents in the ``migrations`` directory using the following command:

 .. code-block:: bash